Herwig9820/Justina_interpreter/README.md

 * overlap.jus: two method to print lines with overlapping print fields
 * SD_test.jus: perform some basic SD card tests
 * SD_parse.jus: write formatted data to an SD card, read it back and immediately parse this data into variables
-* web_calc.jus: a web server creating a web page giving access to a scientific calculator
+* web_calc.jus: HTTP server creating a web page giving access to a scientific calculator.
+Use with Arduino program Justina_TCPIP
-* web_cal2.jus: same as web_calc.jus, but for multiple concurrent HTTP clients and with managed client sessions
+* web_cal2.jus: same as web_calc.jus, but for multiple concurrent HTTP clients and with managed client sessions.
+Use with Arduino program Justina_TCPIP_multi

 ![image](https://github.com/Herwig9820/Justina_interpreter/assets/74488682/7c0fa15c-bede-4925-8398-661a0ea572b0)